Specializing in string performance

 Also offers instruction in Spanish

 I teach cello, violin, viola, piano and voice lessons.
-I am 23 years old, and I was born in Puerto Rico.
+I was born in Puerto Rico.
 I came to the United States 4 years ago.
 I am bilingual, and I know the Suzuki Method in Spanish and English.
 I began playing the cello when I was in 7th grade in Puerto Rico with Professor Fermin Segarra.
 I also have an extensive background with the violin, piano and voice, having sung in multiple choirs throughout high school and college.

 After I graduated from Escuela Libre de Musica de San Juan, a school specialized in music, I went to the Conservatory of music of Puerto Rico for 2 years to focus on Cello Performance with Professor Luis Miguel Rojas.
 Afterwards, I transferred to Temple University to finish my bachelor’s degree in Performance with Professor Jeffrey Solow.
-I am currently in my senior year at Temple University obtaining my B.M. in performance.
+I now have finished my Master’s Degree and am an instructor in cello at Temple University.

 I utilize the Suzuki Method with most of my students because I find it to be the most logical and progressive method of teaching.
 I was one of the piano, violin and cello teachers for children ages 4-18+ years old for two years in a specialized program at the Conservatory of Music.
 I am planning to stay in Philadelphia to build my studio with students of all ages.

 When did you begin playing cello, and why?